simon-anthony/VodafoneOEM/README.md

 This package aims to simplify deployment, execution and developement of Python modules and libraries for use in adminsterting Oracle Enterprise Manager activities.

+The package provides a general purpose harness, *emrun*, to invoke programs from our catalogue.
+It also sets up an execution environment that includes password-less login to emcli by exploting the gnome-keyring.

 ### Passwordless Login

 Use is made of the gnome-keyring to afford the saving of credentials used for OMS login and subsequent password-less invocation.

+#### Setup

 When not in a desktop environment (for example ssh) use of the keyring requires the following in the PAM configuration: